Ian Smith (2003)

-Ian is well known and highly regarded for his advice to City and other law firms, professional services firms, real estate service firms and financial services firms in relation to their own issues of compliance and reputation management, in particular in relation to POCA, Sanctions legislation and related civil and professional liability issues.
+Ian is well known and highly regarded for his advice to City and other law firms, professional services firms, real estate service firms and financial services firms in relation to their own issues of compliance and reputation management, in particular in relation to anti-corruption, anti-fraud, anti-money laundering, sanctions legislation, anti-tax evasion and related civil and professional liability issues.

-- The applicability of POCA and the Money Laundering Regulations 2007
+- Applicability of POCA and the Money Laundering Regulations 2007

-- The applicability of sanctions legislation involving EU, UN and US sanctions
+- Applicability of sanctions legislation involving EU, UN and US sanctions

 - Onboarding of clients, including politically exposed persons and higher risk clients and customer due diligence